Ethiopia shifts focus from war to economy, U.N. worries about Tigray

 Aid agencies signed a deal with the government last week for safe access to Tigray, home to more than 5 million people, of whom 600,000 needed food handouts even before the war.

-But the shooting at, and then detaining of, a U.N. security team on its way to a refugee camp by Ethiopian federal forces on Sunday highlighted how difficult implementing that deal will be.
-The government said they defied two checkpoints.
+But the shooting at, and then detention of, a U.N. security team on its way to a refugee camp by Ethiopian federal forces on Sunday highlighted how difficult implementing that deal will be.
+The government said the U.N. team defied two checkpoints.

 Our Standards: The Thomson Reuters Trust Principles.